mongodb-university/realm-template-apps/other/edge-server/README.md

 1. Create an App Services App based on the `edge-server.todo` template app, and get Edge Server enabled for your new app.
 2. Download and configure the Edge Server.
+3. Start Docker
-3. From the project's root directory, run `npm run install`.
+4. From the project's root directory, run `npm run install`.
-4. Then run `npm run start`.
+5. Then run `npm run start`.
-5. Explore how CRUD works from both the React Client and the App Services UI.
+6. Explore how CRUD works from both the React Client and the App Services UI.

 When you're done with the template app, make sure to shut everything down, including the Edge Server.
 From the project's root directory, run